Dxrkzen/Dxrkzen/README.md

 I will make this better soon!
-Join the discord!
+Add the discord.

 ![Add me if you want too](https://discord.c99.nl/widget/theme-1/914934929069072414.png)